-You will never be able to heal if you don’t forgive yourself.
+You will never be able to heal if you don’t learn how to forgive yourself.
 That raw, emotional realization of what happened in your past will continue to haunt you.
 Forgiveness helps us heal and move on.
-It allows us to enjoy the people around us when we are not self-absorbed with our own feelings of guilt.
+It allows us to enjoy the people around us when we are not self-absorbed in our own feelings of guilt.
 It helps us find purpose in life.
 It frees us to love God and love others.

 Regardless of who has done wrong, this is what God says.